SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab02_Model_Driven_App.md

 -   Customize the forms and views of the required entities for the app

+We will work with the following components:

-**Views**: As the name suggests, this help viewing the existing data in the form of table.
-This is the configuration of the fields that will be displayed on the screen.
+- **Views**: Views allow the user to display the existing data in the form of table.

-**Forms**: This is where, the user creates/updates new records in the entities.
+- **Forms**: This is where the user creates/updates new records in the entities.

-Both will be integrated to the Model driven app for a better user-experience.
+Both will be integrated to the model-driven app for a better user-experience.

 Things to consider before you begin
 -----------------------------------